 They can charge whatever crime they want when it comes to these domestic violence cases, and sometimes they're willing to give a lower charge if you don't have a criminal record or if there are minor or no injuries.

 So, again, these ideas make sense depending on the case's facts and circumstances.
-I've had other cases where my client has a prior conviction for a domestic violence case, and now they have a new domestic violence case, and they're being charged with a felony.
+I've had other instances in which my client has a prior conviction for a domestic violence case, and now they have a new domestic violence case, and they're being charged with a felony.

 They don't want a felony on their record.
-They don't want to be facing prison time, so now we have to come up with ideas on how to deal with that.
+They don't want to face prison time, so now we have to come up with ideas on how to deal with that.

 We need to figure out how to look back on the other case to show it wasn't as severe as the prosecutors are making it seem and, of course, look at the current case and see if any significant injuries warrant a felony filing.